Diet food for dogs and cats

 Dietary foods have been developed to support various organ systems.
 By supporting your pet with diet food, the amount of medication can often be reduced and in some cases, a diet food alone is sufficient to give your pet a good quality of life for a long time to come.

 Below is an overview of the most common diet food for dogs and cats with the most important properties of these diets.

 Unfortunately, impaired kidney function is very common in our dogs and cats.
 Often this occurs in older animals, but it can also occur as a result of genetic predisposition or other problems.
-There are many supportive diets that are made in such a way that they contain less, but higher quality proteins and more calories, so that the animals have to eat less.
+There are many supportive diets, such as Vetality Renal – Cat Food, that are made in such a way that they contain less, but higher quality proteins and more calories, so that the animals have to eat less.
 This results in less consumption of phosphate and salt.
 The addition of extra omega 3 fatty acids also helps to support the organs.
 This way, the kidneys are relieved and often the blood pressure is also being supported, with which these meals are often also suitable for animals with heart problems and high blood pressure.

 As mentioned before, most kidney supportive diets are also suitable to support the heart.
 There are also a number of special heart support diets.
 These diets are based on a low salt (NaCl) and contain optimal potassium and phosphorus content.
 In addition, taurine and L-carnitine are often added and extra vitamin B to support normal heart muscle function.

 Stomach, intestines and pancreas